tpaulus/power-schedule-access/README.md

-PowerAPI-python
+Power Schedule Access
 ============
+Get your Class schedule via Snake (Python)!
-Get your schedule before they are published!
+Works well if you want to know your schedule before they are published on the PowerSchool web Portal.

 Requirements
 ------------